web-ted/laravel-angular/README.md

 # laravel-angular
-This is a laravel rest skeleton usigng angular as front-end framework
+This is a laravel rest skeleton using angular as the front-end framework